MetOffice/CDDS/docs/index.md

 See [here](operational_procedure/cmip7.md) for the process for running CDDS for CMIP7

+Explanations, and possibly solutions, to common issues can be found [here](operational_procedure/common_issues.md).

 ## Adhoc processing

 See the [quick start guide](tutorials/quickstart.md) for information on using CDDS for adhoc processing.